reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

 ---
 NoTitle: true
 ---
 If your command's execution logic can take a long time to complete, it can be useful to allow the execution to be canceled.
-This cancellation support can be used internally by your view models, or exposed so that users have a say in the matter.
+This cancelation support can be used internally by your view models, or exposed so that users have a say in the matter.

 ## Basic Cancelation